Affirmations for you – Protect and Prepare Your Child

 Physical safety is important to me when it comes to my children and grandchildren.
 I am their provider and protector.
 It is my responsibility to keep them away from harm.
 I am unwavering in my commitment to this role.

 While for many of us these feel like overwhelming statements to make – I want to show you some simple, easy, and affordable ways to embrace your family’s safety.
 Don’t let the unknown spook you here!

 I keep it clean to discourage germs, viruses, and bacteria that could sicken my loved ones.
 We all strive to do this, – in addition, most of us are striving to use natural products.
 Products that don’t add chemicals and poisons into our environments.

-Many of us love creating a comfortable and nurturing environment for our self and children to call home.
+Many of us love creating a comfortable and nurturing environment for ourselves and children to call home.
 Going one step further and ensuring our safety there will bring your greater joy and peace of mind.